Email obfuscation: What works in 2026?

 Because the link doesn’t lead to an actual webpage, search engines might report this to you as a broken link.
 The “nofollow, noindex” tags prevent this by instructing search engines not to follow and index the link.

 When you’re fully satisfied with the redirect, you may wish to switch from a temporary (302) redirect to a permanent (301) redirect.
 After you’ve loaded a permanent (301) redirect, your browser will ignore any further changes that you make.
-This makes further testing more difficult, but it can save a roundtrip to the server.
+This makes further testing more difficult, but it can make the redirect faster.

 HTML